rtrelease/Jetson-Symbolics-Neuromorphics/DoctorAnatomy.md

 *In this study, we investigate the quality of anatomical information contained in and accessed by a major Open Source DNN-based large language model, operating with a web accessed "chatbot" user interface*.

 Chatbots (e.g., ChatGPT) have been popularly adopted for educational applications like essay writing, raising many reasonable concerns and issues for students, teachers, and administrators.
-From an adoption
+From an adoption perspective, in the context of adult self-directed learning, there is reasonable concern about the accuracy, validity and biases of information communicated by potential 'AI tutors'.
+.

 ##### Materials and Methods